heidinv12/room-monitoring-serial-comm/README.md

 ![](/media/diagram_of_components.PNG)

-The code expects four string from the serial port and sends the data to room-monitoring-backend by doing a POST request on 'DataProcessing' endpoint.
+The code expects five string from the serial port and sends the data to room-monitoring-backend by doing a POST request on 'DataProcessing' endpoint.